lukasaron/terraform-provider-stripe/docs/resources/stripe_coupon.md

 # stripe_coupon

-With this resource, you can create coupon - [Stripe API coupon documentation](https://stripe.com/docs/api/coupons).
+With this resource, you can create a coupon - [Stripe API coupon documentation](https://stripe.com/docs/api/coupons).

 A coupon contains information about a percent-off or amount-off discount you might want to apply to a customer.